pulumi/terraform-provider-aws/website/docs/r/db_proxy_default_target_group.html.markdown

 Provides a resource to manage an RDS DB proxy default target group resource.

-The `aws_db_proxy_default_target_group` behaves differently from normal resources, in that Terraform does not _create_ or _destroy_ this resource, since it implicitly exists as part of an RDS DB Proxy.
-On Terraform resource creation it is automatically imported and on resource destruction, Terraform performs no actions in RDS.
+The `aws_db_proxy_default_target_group` behaves differently from normal resources, in that the provider does not _create_ or _destroy_ this resource, since it implicitly exists as part of an RDS DB Proxy.
+On the provider resource creation it is automatically imported and on resource destruction, the provider performs no actions in RDS.

 ## Example Usage